What does Volunteering Abroad mean?

 The formal requirements that you must meet to take part in voluntary work abroad include:

-- Of majority (some projects are also available for 17-year-olds, please contact us if you are interested)
+- Being og age (some projects are also available for 17-year-olds, please contact us if you are interested)

 - Valid passport with a duration of at least 6 months beyond the return date